Skip to yearly menu bar Skip to main content

 Poster

-Enhancing Class-Imbalanced Learning with Pre-trained Guidance through Class-Conditional Knowledge Distillation
+Enhancing Class-Imbalanced Learning with Pre-Trained Guidance through Class-Conditional Knowledge Distillation

 Lan Li · Xin-Chun Li · Han-Jia Ye · De-Chuan Zhan

-Abstract: In class-imbalanced learning, the scarcity of information on minority classes presents challenges in obtaining generalizable features for these classes.
-Leveraging large-scale pre-trained models with powerful generalization capabilities as teacher models can be employed to fill the information gap.
-Knowledge distillation transfers the knowledge of the teacher model by learning the label distribution $p(\boldsymbol{y}|\boldsymbol{x})$ predicted by the teacher model.
-However, on imbalanced data, this method falls short in capturing the teacher model's knowledge about the class-conditional probability distribution $p(\boldsymbol{x}|\boldsymbol{y})$, which is crucial for enhancing generalization.
-Therefore, we propose Class-Conditional Knowledge Distillation (CCKD), directly learning the teacher model's class-conditional probability distribution by minimizing the KL divergence between the $p(\boldsymbol{x}|\boldsymbol{y})$ of the student and teacher model. we further present Augmented CCKD (ACCKD), which includes distillation on the constructed class-balanced data (formed through data mixing in training samples) and feature imitation on the entire dataset to further facilitate the learning of $p(\boldsymbol{x}|\boldsymbol{y})$.
-Results from experiments on various imbalanced datasets show an average accuracy enhancement of 7.5\% with the application of our method.
+Abstract: In class-imbalanced learning, the scarcity of information about minority classes presents challenges in obtaining generalizable features for these classes.
+Leveraging large-scale pre-trained models with powerful generalization capabilities as teacher models can help fill this information gap.
+Traditional knowledge distillation transfers the label distribution $p(\boldsymbol{y}|\boldsymbol{x})$ predicted by the teacher model to the student model.
+However, this method falls short on imbalanced data as it fails to capture the class-conditional probability distribution $p(\boldsymbol{x}|\boldsymbol{y})$ from the teacher model, which is crucial for enhancing generalization.
+To overcome this, we propose Class-Conditional Knowledge Distillation (CCKD), a novel approach that enables learning of the teacher model’s class-conditional probability distribution during the distillation process.
+Additionally, we introduce Augmented CCKD (ACCKD), which involves distillation on a constructed class-balanced dataset (formed through data mixing) and feature imitation on the entire dataset to further facilitate the learning of features.
+Experimental results on various imbalanced datasets demonstrate an average accuracy improvement of 7.4% using our method.

 Live content is unavailable.
 Log in and register to view live content